suduo94/D4M/README.md

 - <a href="https://github.com/szq0214/FKD/tree/main/FKD">FKD: A Fast Knowledge Distillation Framework for Visual Recognition</a>

 ## 📖 Citation
+If you find this work helpful, please cite:
 ```
 @InProceedings{Su_2024_CVPR,
     author    = {Su, Duo and Hou, Junjie and Gao, Weizhi and Tian, Yingjie and Tang, Bowen},